 Colonization of land by plants fundamentally altered the history of life on Earth.
 A terrestrial environment offers abundant CO2 and solar radiation for photosynthesis.
 But for at least 500 million years, the lack of water and higher ultraviolet (UV) radiation on land confined green algal ancestors to an aquatic environment.
 Evolutionary innovations for reproduction, structural support, and prevention of water loss are key in the story of plant adaptation to land.
 The evolutionary shift on land to life cycles dominated by a diploid generation masks recessive mutations arising from higher UV exposure.
 As a result, larger numbers of alleles persist in the gene pool, creating greater genetic diversity.
 Long before seeds and flowers evolved, the seedless plants covered the Earth.
-In this chapter we consider the evolutionary innovations in seedless plants during the first 100 million years of terrestrial life.
+Here, I consider the evolutionary innovations in seedless plants during the first 100 million years of terrestrial life.

 Origin of Land Plants